trevor050/myTaxReciept/README.md

 ## Where to tweak the mock budget numbers 🗒️

-All mock spending data lives in:
+All mock spending data now lives in a dedicated JSON file:

 ```
-src/services/tax-spending.ts
+src/data/tax-spending.json
 ```

-Look for `REFERENCE_TOTAL_TAX` and the `detailedBreakdown` array a few lines below it.
+This file contains the `referenceTotalTax` value and a `detailedBreakdown` array.
 Each item in that array has:

 * `category` – top-level bucket name (e.g. "Health")
 * `percentage` – slice of the pie ‑ change these to match reality